-- 1. A complete, adequate, and realistic specification or purchase description is available; - 2.
-Two or more responsible bidders are willing and able to compete effectively for the business; and - 3.
-The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
+- 1. A complete, adequate, and realistic specification or purchase description is available. - 2.
+Two or more responsible bidders are willing and able to compete effectively for the business.

+3. The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally based on price.